 "Be Hungry, Be Foolish" - Dairy Free Rice Krispies

-Steve Jobs chose to close his remarks at the 2005 Stanford Commencement exercises with this counsel: "Be hungry, be foolish."
+Steve Jobs chose to close his remarks at the 2005 Stanford Commencement exercises offered this counsel: "Be hungry, be foolish."
 I agree.
 Hunger is a good thing.
 Too often we are afraid of it.
 Too often we deny our children the growth of knowing they can be hungry and they won't die.
 Too often we never develop an appetite for something greater than the next meal.

 Schooling our appetites is part of our purpose on Earth and sometimes it requires we do more than just "go hungry: we have to be hungry - for knowledge, for discipline, for charity.
 This requires that our stomachs learn to be hungry as well.
 For Steve Jobs that meant he lived out of vending machines off loose change for six days a week, and once a week walked seven miles for a good meal.
 No one would argue that Steve Jobs achieved success.
 The road there required he be hungry.